5 Tips On How To Plan Your Finances During The COVID-19 Pandemic

 The biggest and most immediate impact of the economic downturn would be on your investments in the equity market and the subsequent impact on your financial goals.
 Especially if you have been investing for some long-term goals like a child's education, your retirement goal, or any other huge expense.

-Let's say your goals are less than 2-3 Yrs away and you have moved most (at least 70-80%) of the funds into safe and steady debt-based instruments like Fixed Deposits or Debt Funds, then there's absolutely nothing to worry.
+Let's say your goals are approximately 2-3 years away and you have moved most (at least 70-80%) of the funds into safe and steady debt-based instruments like Fixed Deposits or Debt Funds, then there's absolutely nothing to worry about.

 At this juncture, the best that could be done is to wait for the markets to recover (Well, duh?).
 In any case, it shouldn't make more than a 5-6% difference to your goals.